Siradiou Diallo: Early years

 Diallo was from Labé, located in Fouta Djallon, a highland region in the centre of the country.
-His father, Elhadj lbrahima Gassama Diallo, was a government official, before and after the country's independence.
+His father, Elhadj Ibrahima Gassama Diallo, was a government official, before and after the country's independence.
 His mother was Thierno Hadiatou Bah, was the eldest daughter of the reigning family of Dalaba.
 Diallo was the eldest son of a family that included 21 siblings.
 His paternal grandparents was Thierno Cellou Diallo, the leader of Pilimini (a village in Koubia Prefecture) and Bah Assiatou Thierno, eldest daughter of the venerable Thierno Aliou Bhoubha N'diyan.

 Diallo received his initial education at Koranic Kottyou Timbi Touni in Pita Prefecture.
 He attended elementary school in Labé, graduating in 1951.
 After attending the 7th World Scout Jamboree in Bad Ischl, Austria, he spent four years studying in the capital of Guinea and in 1955, he entered École normale supérieure William Ponty.
 The first two years working on his baccalaureate were spent in Sébikotane Arrondissement in Senegal.
 He completed his baccalaureate in 1958 in Dakar with a Bachelor in philosophy.
 In 1959, he was enrolled at the University of Dakar Faculty of Arts and Humanities and Faculty of Law and Economics.
 Later, he studied economics at the University of Poitiers and Paris.